 Section 1562.21(b) provides that each person operating an aircraft into or out of DCA must comply with this subpart, with certain exceptions.
-The exceptions include (1) military, law enforcement, or medivac aircraft operating into or out of DCA; (2) Federal and State Government aircraft operating under an airspace waiver approved by TSA and authorized by FAA; (3) all-cargo aircraft operations; and (4) passenger aircraft operations conducted under a full security program approved by TSA in accordance with 49 CFR 1544.101(a) or a foreign air carrier security program approved by TSA in accordance with 49 CFR 1546.101(a) or (b).
+The exceptions include (1) military, law enforcement, or medivac aircraft operating into or out of DCA; (2) Federal and State Government aircraft operating under an airspace waiver approved by TSA and authorized by FAA;7 (3) all-cargo aircraft operations; and (4) passenger aircraft operations conducted under a full security program approved by TSA in accordance with 49 CFR 1544.101(a) or a foreign air carrier security program approved by TSA in accordance with 49 CFR 1546.101(a) or (b).

 This IFR does not apply to operations into or out of any airports other than DCA and gateway airports.
 Similarly, this IFR does not alter or suspend other regulations that TSA has issued or may issue that apply to aircraft operations.
-Further, this IFR does not affect the FAA's rules for operating into DCA, such as its rules relating to the allocation of reservations under the High Density Rule (14 CFR part 93, subpart K) and the Perimeter Rule (14 CFR 93.253), which prohibits a nonstop commercial aircraft operation to DCA from an airport that is more than 1,250 miles away from DCA.
+Further, this IFR does not affect the FAA's rules for operating into DCA, such as its rules relating to the allocation of reservations under the High Density Rule (14 CFR part 93, subpart K) and the Perimeter Rule (14 CFR 93.253), which prohibits a nonstop commercial aircraft operation to DCA from an airport that is more than 1,250 miles away from DCA.8

 The IFR specifies that any aircraft operation into or out of DCA under the IFR must be conducted in accordance with the DASSP and any other TSA-approved security program that covers that operation.
-If any requirements of the DASSP conflict with the requirements of another TSA-approved security program, such as a Twelve-Five
+If any requirements of the DASSP conflict with the requirements of another TSA-approved security program, such as a Twelve-Five Standard Security Program (TFSSP) or Private Charter Standard Security Program (PCSSP), the aircraft operation into or out of DCA must be conducted in accordance with the requirements of the DASSP.

-&lt;sup>7 TSA will continue to coordinate with FAA, which authorizes waivers into and out of DCA for these and other certain operations, including Elected Official Operations, Government Operations, and Special Operations, in accordance with established policy.
+7 TSA will continue to coordinate with FAA, which authorizes waivers into and out of DCA for these and other certain operations, including Elected Official Operations, Government Operations, and Special Operations, in accordance with established policy.

-&lt;sup>8 Due to slot control restrictions under the High Density Rule and the need to limit traffic volume in the FRZ for security purposes, it is expected that unscheduled aircraft operations into and out of DCA will be capped at 4 per hour for 12 hours a day, for a total of 48 operations daily.
+8 Due to slot control restrictions under the High Density Rule and the need to limit traffic volume in the FRZ for security purposes, it is expected that unscheduled aircraft operations into and out of DCA will be capped at 4 per hour for 12 hours a day, for a total of 48 operations daily.